Lily Kong: Public engagement and leadership

-Research
+Research and publications

-Kong has served as an editor or member of international editorial advisory boards for over 15 journals, including Social and Cultural Geography and Dialogues in Human Geography.
-She is also a series editor of Pacific Rim Geographies: Studies on Contemporary Culture, Environment, Cities and Development (Routledge), Co-Chief Editor of the ARI-Springer Asia Series, and Book Series Advisor for The Politics of Popular Culture in Asia Pacific (University of Illinois Press and Hong Kong University Press).
-She also has 19 books and monographs to her name, as well as over 150 papers in international refereed journals and chapters in books.
-Her research interests include religion, cultural policy and creative economy, national identity, globalisation and migration, and the social construction of nature and the environment.
+Kong has served as an editor or editorial board member for more than 15 international journals, including Social and Cultural Geography and Dialogues in Human Geography.
+She is a series editor of Pacific Rim Geographies: Studies on Contemporary Culture, Environment, Cities and Development (Routledge), co-chief editor of the ARI-Springer Asia Series, and a book series advisor for The Politics of Popular Culture in Asia Pacific (University of Illinois Press and Hong Kong University Press).

+As an author, she has published 12 books and monographs, alongside over 150 peer-reviewed journal articles and book chapters.
+Her research interests include religion, cultural policy and creative economy, national identity, globalization and migration, and the social construction of nature and the environment.